 When observing under the hood of a traditional gasoline powered vehicle, it may seem like an intricate design.
 When observing under the hood of an electric car on the other hand, the first noticeable difference is that the gasoline engine is now replaced by an electric motor.
 The heart of an electric vehicle consists of this electric motor, the motor’s controller and batteries.
 The controller is the component that draws power from the battery and delivers it to the electrical motor.
 When a driver floors the acceleration pedal of an electrical vehicle, which is connected to a pair of potentiometers, a signal is provided by these potentiometers to the controller, ultimately telling it to emit full power.

 Since electric vehicles do not have gasoline or even pistons, they can emit much greater force than a standard gasoline powered car.
 This is because obtaining electrons from a battery to an electric motor is accomplished at a much faster rate than obtaining fuel from a gas tank to a piston.
 Although there is fuel traveling through gasoline lines, fuel injectors and gas pumps during idle on a gasoline powered vehicle, a greater amount of fuel is necessary to make the vehicle accelerate at a rapid rate.
 On the other hand, an electrical motor creates the maximum amount of torque at no rotations per minute and continues to emit the same amount of torque at all rotations-per-minute.
-Electrical vehicles are expected to dominate the automobile industry by the year 2024, which is comprehensible considering all of their great benefits and features.
+Electrical vehicles are expected to dominate the automobile industry by the year 2024, which is comprehensible considering all of their great benefits and features so why not Buy a Franchise.